Lawrence Jackson: Professional career

-Measurables

 Seattle Seahawks

-Jackson was selected with the 28th pick in the 2008 NFL draft by the Seattle Seahawks.
+Jackson was selected in the first round with the 28th pick in the 2008 NFL draft by the Seattle Seahawks.
 He was the fourth defensive end taken in the first round (behind Chris Long, Vernon Gholston, and Derrick Harvey).

-Jackson had a disappointing 2008 season as he finished with 29 tackles and 2 sacks.
+Jackson had a disappointing 2008 season as he finished with 29 tackles and two sacks.
 However, he did play every game of the season.
 After the season, Jackson said that he was looking to improve.

 Detroit Lions

-On August 18, 2010, Jackson was traded to the Detroit Lions for a 6th-round pick in the 2011 NFL Draft.
+On August 18, 2010, Jackson was traded to the Detroit Lions for a 6th-round pick in the 2011 NFL draft.

-Jackson finished the 2010 season with 34 tackles and 6 sacks, along with a forced fumble while playing only 11 games as the Lions finished 6-10.
+Jackson finished the 2010 season with 34 tackles and 6 sacks, along with a forced fumble while playing only 11 games as the Lions finished 6–10.

 Jackson was not able to replicate the same results in 2011 or 2012, posting a combined 46 tackles and 7 sacks over the two seasons.